suptalentdev/ethereum-example/README.md

-# Rarible Protocol Ethereum SDK React Example
+# Rarible protocol ethereum sdk react example

 In this example we're using [Metamask](https://metamask.io/) wallet to interact with ethereum blockchain.